Samuel Plimsoll

 Samuel Plimsoll (10 February 1824 – 3 June 1898) was a British politician and social reformer, now best remembered for having devised the Plimsoll line (a line on a ship's hull indicating the maximum safe draught, and therefore the minimum freeboard for the vessel in various operating conditions).
+Its subsequent introduction in regulation resulted in a reduction of ship sinkings and a corresponding significant improvement in seafarer safety from the late 19th century onwards.

 Early life

-Samuel Plimsoll was born in Bristol and soon moved to Whiteley Wood Hall, Sheffield, also spending part of his childhood in Penrith, Cumberland.
-Leaving school at an early age, he became a clerk at Rawson's Brewery, and rose to be manager.
+Samuel Plimsoll was born in Bristol in 1824.
+His Civil Servant father's promotions took him to Penrith in 1829 and to Regent Street, Sheffield in 1839.
+Leaving school at an early age, he became a clerk at Rawson's Brewery in the town.
+The managing partner there was Thomas Birks, who was also an Alderman on the town council.
+In 1849 he was elected as Mayor, and utilised Samuel as an assistant.
+One of his roles there was to coordinate the borough's many contributions to the 1851 Great Exhibition held at the Crystal Palace in London.

-In 1853, he attempted to become a coal merchant in London.
+Seeking further opportunities, in 1853, he attempted to become a coal merchant in London.
 He failed and was reduced to destitution.
 He himself told how for a time he lived in a common lodging for seven shillings and two pence a week.

 Through this experience, he learnt to sympathise with the struggles of the poor, and when his good fortune returned, he resolved to devote his time to improving their condition.

 His efforts were directed especially against what were known as "coffin ships": unseaworthy and overloaded vessels, often heavily insured, in which unscrupulous owners risked the lives of their crews.